FCTA Demolishes Abuja Strip Club, Caramelo Lounge - THISDAYLIVE

 The FCT Administration has demolished Caramelo Lounge, a strip club based in Utako District, Abuja.
 It also revoked the Certificate of Occupancy issued on the plot.

-The demolition was carried out Monday morning by Department of Development Control (DDC), an agency under FCTA, accompanied by a joint team of security personnel.
+The demolition was carried out yesterday morning by the Department of Development Control (DDC), an agency under FCTA, accompanied by a joint team of security personnel.

-Authorities insisted the strip club was reduced to robles for allegedly contravening the Land Use Act of the nation’s capital city.
+FCTA has insisted the strip club was reduced to robles for allegedly contravening the Land Use Act of the capital city.

 During that raid, several nude dancers were arrested and handed over to the Nigeria Police for prosecution in line with extant laws in the FCT.